gsa-oes/office-of-evaluation-sciences/_projects/1702-Project-Management.md

 ---
 ## What was the challenge?

 Responses to OPM's 2015 Federal Employee Viewpoint Survey (FEVS) suggest that improvement is still needed to achieve high employee engagement and satisfaction.
 Improving the quality of first-level supervision and the direct relationship between an employee and manager is one of the most effective ways to improve organizational culture and performance.
-The PIC designed a 16-week self-paced training course for Federal managers based off of best practices including Google’s tested <a href="https://rework.withgoogle.com/subjects/managers/"> Project Oxygen</a>.
+The <a href="https://www.pic.gov/"> Performance Improvement Council</a> (PIC) designed a 16-week self-paced training course for Federal managers based off of best practices including Google’s tested <a href="https://rework.withgoogle.com/subjects/managers/"> Project Oxygen</a>.

 ## What was the program change?